Zoo Resource Conservation & Recycling

 Re-usable sipper cups

-The Zoo has aggressively promoted the use of the re-usable "sipper" cup, more than doubling the sale of the cups in six years.
+The Zoo has aggressively promoted the use of the re-usable "sipper" cup, tripling the sale of the cups in eight years.
 The refillable sipper program reduced the use of thousands of paper cups each season.
 The Zoo encouraged guests to bring their sipper cups back with them each time they visited the Zoo.

 - 34,000 cups were sold in 2005